shazaelmorsh/ai-rag-assistant-samsung-manual/README.md

-# AI RAG Assistant
+# Samsung AI RAG Assistant

 ## Overview
-The AI RAG Assistant is a cutting-edge solution designed to enhance customer support and self-service capabilities for Samsung products.
+The Samsung AI RAG Assistant Project is designed to automate customer support for Samsung products.
 By leveraging Retrieval-Augmented Generation (RAG) technology, this application provides instant, accurate, and contextually relevant answers to customer inquiries using Samsung's official product manuals.

-### Target Audience:
-- **End Users**: Samsung customers seeking quick answers to product-related questions.
-- **Support Teams**: Customer service representatives who can use the tool to enhance their efficiency.
-- **Business Partners**: Resellers and distributors looking to provide better support to their customers.
+## 🔧 Technologies

+- **LangChain** – for managing the RAG pipeline, preprocessing and embeddings
+- **Streamlit** – for building the user interface
+- **Pinecone** – for vector database indexing and retrieval

-## Features
+## 📁 Repository Contents

-- **Text Chunking**: Breaks down large documents into manageable chunks for processing.
+- **`text_chunking.py`** – Splits large product manuals into smaller chunks for processing
-- **Embedding and Uploading**: Converts text chunks into embeddings and uploads them to a model for retrieval.
+- **`embed_and_upload.py`** – Converts text chunks into embeddings and uploads them to Pinecone
-- **Model Integration**: Supports integration with various models, including the Llama 2 model.

 ## Installation
 1. Clone the repository: